 However, our observation is that, for the time being, the FSC will likely adopt a gradual approach and take time to assess the impacts of the relevant innovation and development before further relaxing the regulations.
-In addition, the FSC and CBC consider cryptocurrencies as commercial merchandise rather than currencies.
+In addition, the FSC and CBC consider cryptocurrencies as commercial merchandise rather than currency.
 The authorities have an open mind regarding cryptocurrencies and blockchain but are relatively conservative on their development and application.
-However, the FSC also aims to enhance cybersecurity, protection of banks' consumers and transparency in the shareholding structure and related parties' banking transactions.57
+However, the FSC also aims to enhance cybersecurity, protection of banks' consumers and transparency in the shareholding structure and related parties' banking transactions.60

 Outlook and conclusions

 Taiwan's banking regulators may periodically review and adjust their policies based on the relevant innovation and experience in other jurisdictions, the financial regulatory environments worldwide, Taiwan's industrial policy and the international situation.
 It is anticipated that the trade war, the potential Chinese debt crisis, the Hong Kong protests, the uncertainty of the relationship between Taiwan and China after Taiwan's most recent presidential election and the outbreak of covid-19 and its impact on the global supply chain may increase pressure on Taiwan's banking system, and make it more difficult to predict future development.
 As such, it is likely that Taiwan's banking regulators will focus more on the management of risks by Taiwanese banks and the stability of the financial market in 2021.

 1 James C C Huang is a partner and Maggie Huang is an associate partner at Lee and Li, Attorneys-at-Law.

 8 Article 2 of the Financial Holding Company Act.

 9 An offshore banking unit of a Taiwanese bank is its independent business unit in Taiwan engaging in foreign currency-related business.